College student reviewing short-term loan documents on campus

 Quick Answer

-Short-term loans for students typically carry APRs between 36% and 400%, and as of July 2025, campus emergency loan programs offer a safer alternative — often capping loans at $1,500 with 0% interest.
+Short-term loans for students typically carry APRs between 36% and 400%, and campus emergency loan programs offer a safer alternative — often capping loans at $1,500 with 0% interest.
 Most campus lenders won’t disclose auto-renewal traps or credit-reporting policies upfront, making comparison essential before signing.

 Short-term loans for students are small-dollar borrowing products — usually $100 to $2,500 — designed to cover gaps between financial aid disbursements, emergency expenses, or tuition shortfalls.
 According to Federal Student Aid’s official loan overview, federal loan options exist but don’t always cover immediate cash needs, pushing many students toward private short-term lenders.